Zhongzheng District

-Zhongzheng District (also Jhongjheng District) is a district in Taipei.
-It is home to most of the national government buildings of the Republic of China (Taiwan), including the Presidential Office, the Executive Yuan, the Control Yuan, the Legislative Yuan, the Judicial Yuan and various government ministries.
+Zhongzheng District (also Jhongjheng District) is a district in Taipei, Taiwan.
+Taipei Main Station is located in the district.
+It is home to most of the national government buildings of Taiwan.

 Overview

-The district is named after Generalissimo and the late President of the Republic of China Chiang Kai-shek.
+The district is named after former President of the Republic of China Chiang Kai-shek.
 This district has many cultural and educational sites including the Taipei Botanical Garden, the National Taiwan Museum, the National Museum of History, the National Central Library, National Theater and Concert Hall and the Taiwan Film and Audiovisual Institute.
 Other museums include the Chunghwa Postal Museum, the Taipei City Traffic Museum for Children, and the Taipei Museum of Drinking Water.
 Much of the Qing-era city of Taipeh lies within this district.

 High School and college students frequent the area immediately south of the Taipei Main Station.
 This area has a high concentration of bookstores, cram schools, learning centers, private tutoring centers and test-prep centers.